iLCSoft/LCIO/doc/parallel_sio.md

     - input: a raw buffer (char*)
     - output: a record object (LCEvent, LCRunHeader, ...)

+The same applies for writing.
 In the current version of SIO, these 3 steps are done using the `sio::stream::read_next_record()` method, all in one step.

 The same applies for writing: